videlalvaro/rabbitmq-stream/README.md

 # RabbitMQ Stream Plugin #

 This plugin adds the concept of stream exchanges.
-The idea is that when you define a policy that makes an exchange a _stream_ the plugin will create one queue per node in the cluster.
+The idea is that when you define a policy that makes an exchange a _stream_, the plugin will create one queue per node in the cluster.
 Messages published to the exchange will be delivered to the queues either by __consistent hashing__ or by a __random algorithm__ (The plugin augments the `consistent-hash-exchange` and the `random-exchange` plugins).